nhriday/nhriday.github.io/index.md

    The overall user interface design of this client follows the Android material design guidelines.
 The interface uses navigation drawer layout as the overall layout.
 The drawer menu designs to be similar with original Android application like Google Play Store.
 The color and icon used in the client is also chosen from material design examples.

-## **Front-end:**
+### **Back-end:**

-   1. Flask Server (Web API) - handle the requests from the client and call the Google Maps API for relevant information regarding routes and return the event details by accessing the database depending on the request, which is the date and time entered by the user or system time by default and the route information returned from the Google Maps API.
+   **Flask Server (Web API)** - handle the requests from the client and call the Google Maps API for relevant information regarding routes and return the event details by accessing the database depending on the request, which is the date and time entered by the user or system time by default and the route information returned from the Google Maps API.
 We built the web API using flask, using 3 different URL’s to get 3 distinct results that are relevant to the user.
 Two URL’s to display the routes and the event info on the map page and one to retrieve the event details on a particular day on the event page.

 ```**"https://maps.googleapis.com/maps/api/directions/json?origin= + source + "&destination=" + dest + "&alternatives=true&key=" + key**```